AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-rpt-build-filters.md

 One or more filter(s) can be added to limit the data that is used to product a report.
 Each filter is an expression that includes a column from the associated table, an operator, and a value.
 For example to include only repeat customers, you might create a filter that includes only customers who have placed more than one order.
 Multiple filters can be used with logical "AND/OR" operators to add logic to the report.

-{:.bs-callout-tip}
+>[!TIP]
+>
-A report can have a maximum of 3,500 data points.
+>A report can have a maximum of 3,500 data points.
 To reduce the number of data points, use a filter to reduce the amount of data that is used to generate the report.

 MBI includes a selection of filters that you can use "out of the box," or modify to suit your needs.
 There is no limit to the number of filters you can create.